 - Prior experience with bone biology, stem cell biology, and molecular biology is preferred.

 - As precise surgical procedures will be performed, candidates should have excellent manual dexterity.

 - Excellent oral and written communication should be evidenced by a record of research publications and presentations.

-To Apply: Please send an email to Dr. Olivier Duverger, Staff Scientist in the Craniofacial Anomalies and Regeneration Section, at email@example.com.
+Please send an email to Dr. Olivier Duverger, Staff Scientist in the Craniofacial Anomalies and Regeneration Section, at email@example.com.
 The first correspondence should include a full CV and a cover letter.
 If pre-selected, candidates will be contacted at a later time and asked to provide three letters of recommendation.